bhtucker/streamkov/README.md

 # Features

-* Supply URLs to textfiles via `/read/{url}`
+* Provide a url to a twitter account or text file to build new markov chains
-* Upload textfiles yourself via the form at index
+* Draw sentences from the current chain with generate button
-* Draw sentences from the chain via `/draw/`
+* Even while this new data is being read in, you'll be able to draw sentences from the chain so far!
-* Even if many files are being processed, you'll be able to draw from the current chain unimpeded.
+* You can also combine chains by checking their boxes and hitting 'blend'

 # Installation